w3c/ColorWeb-CG/hdr_html_canvas_element.md

 the screen of the output device can reproduce without significant color volume mapping.

+If omitted, the values of `chromaticity`, `minimumLuminance` and `maximumLuminance` are unspecified.

 It is preferable to omit `displayColorVolume` than to provide default or nominal values that are not known to be valid or accurate.